bubblebooy/ArtifactUnity/README.md

 <details>
    <summary>Click to expand!</summary>

    Similar to making a card... (*will finnish this later*)
    Unit Enchantments are the same thing as Abilities
-   while testing you can add tower enchantments directly to *Board/XXXXLane/XXXXSide/Enchantments* or Enchantments/abilities to an existing creep or hero (step 5 of adding a card).
+   While testing you can add tower enchantments directly to *Board/XXXXLane/XXXXSide/Enchantments* or Enchantments/abilities to an existing creep or hero (step 5 of adding a card).
 Just rember to remove them when you are done.
    </details>

 ### TaskList